obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Things.md

     - H6 color

 **Advanced**:
+- Disable mobile floating-action button: Revert placement of edit/preview button to default in header (mobile)
-- MacOS-Like Translucent Window: Give workspace a MacOS-like translucency
+- MacOS-like translucent window: Give workspace a MacOS-like translucency
 - Cursor style: The cursor style for UI elements

-**Credits**: Created with ❤︎ @colineckert.
+**Credits**: Created with ❤︎ by @colineckert.
 This theme uses code from Minimal by @kepano.
-Support @kepano at buymeacoffee.com/kepano and me at buymeacoffee.com/colineckert
+Support @kepano at buymeacoffee.com/kepano and @colineckert at buymeacoffee.com/colineckert

 ## Plugin Compatibility[^1]